josejhkim/tp/docs/UserGuide.md

 1. We understand that the list of dietary restrictions is not exhaustive and does not include all dietary restrictions people may have, but the list we have provided is applicable to majority of the population.
 We will try our best to include more dietary restrictions in the future.
 Stay tuned!
+2. Currently, we do not expect most professional wedding planners to manage so many weddings at once that they cannot recall each event’s name.
+However, as our user base grows and the application’s usage scales, we plan to introduce a feature that displays all created weddings.
+This will provide planners an easy way to reference multiple weddings at a glance, ensuring a smoother workflow in high-volume scenarios.

 ---
 ## Known issues